astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 Your goal was that descriptive text in the views are not mixed with the program code.
 So they are uncomplicatedly changeable via the Joomla backend.
 This is possible for every user.
 Even the one who is not familiar with the program code.
 By the way, this is the prerequisite for your extension to be multilingual!
 For this reason you did not enter the real texts directly into the program code, but used language strings instead.
-Specifically, by descriptive texts I mean the texts that are displayed in the browser.
+Specifically, by descriptive texts I mean the texts that are displayed in the fronend of the website via browser, for example with the breadcrumb navigation "Current page".
 You had prepared everything so that you use special files.
 These are easily changeable.
 So far you have seen cryptic texts in the browser views.
 In this part we translate the unattractive language strings into human readable words.<!-- \index{language Strings} -->

 > Even if your target audience speaks English and you only support this language it is important to use a language file for texts you display in the front-end or back-end of the component.
 This way it is possible for users to overwrite texts via language override[^docs.joomla.org/j3.x:language_overrides_in_joomla] without editing the source code.
 Under some circumstances a user prefers to write _first name_ instead of _name_ in the column header.